-Dutch Oven Baking on Your Wood Stove!
+Dutch Oven Baking on Your Wood Stove

 Baking in a Dutch Oven on your wood-burning stove is a great way to use your ‘free’ source of heat and make some delicious food while you are at it!
 You can use a Dutch oven to make a wide range of baked goods in your oven, on a wood stove, or on a campfire.
 It does take a little getting used to, so try this when you have some time to experiment.

-Check out my post on How to Cook with a Wood Stove.
+Read more about it in my post on How to Cook with a Wood Stove.

 Cooking in a Dutch Oven